woggle/GPU-Programming-Assignment/README.part2.md

 Comments near the beginning of `2d_convolve.cu` describe the convolution task and the format of A and the filter F in memory.
 You can also just look at the implementation of `CPU_convolve` for reference.

+For debugging, rather than generate a random example, you can uncomment the `#define USE_EXAMPLE` and edit the example around line 104.
+You can also uncomment the `#define PRINT_ANSWERS` to print out what the CPU and GPU code compute.
+When using a fixed example, the `2d_convolve` binary can be invoked like:

+    ./2d_convolve -k KERNEL_CODE